Danitegue/PCBRW_OLD/README.md

 ```

-#### Simple Extension example 2 - Trigger a python function form a "special" BASIC statement (with args):
+#### Simple Extension example 2 - Trigger a python function from a "special" BASIC statement (with args):

 Having a BASIC routine like this "C:\PCBRW\brw#185\Prog410\py.rtn":